 11. Sickness or injury terms (including pay - see notes 4 and 6):

-12. Maternity leave (In accordance with current legislation)
+12. Parental leave (In accordance with current legislation)

 13. Redundancy terms (In accordance with current legislation) (see notes 4 and 6):